-Federal Housing Administration (or "FHA") loans are a popular mortgage choice for many first-time homebuyers.
-That’s because FHA loans allow for a lower down payment and have more flexible credit, income and asset requirements than conventional loans.
+Federal Housing Administration (or "FHA") loans are a popular mortgage choice for first-time homebuyers.
+That’s because FHA loans have lower down payments and more flexible credit, income and asset requirements than conventional loans.

 FHA loan requirements for first time homebuyers

-There are many requirements that can make FHA loans attractive to first time homebuyers.
-These include:
+There are many requirements that can make FHA loans attractive to first-time homebuyers, including:

 - Lower minimum credit scores.
-Some lenders may give you an FHA loan with a credit score as low as 540.
-These mortgages typically have higher down payment requirements however.
+Some lenders may be able to qualify you for an FHA loan even if your credit score is as low as 540.
+These mortgages typically have higher down payments, however.

 - Higher debt-to-income ratios.
 Lenders of conventional mortgages generally don’t want your debt-to-income ratio to be higher than 36%.
 With an FHA loan, you can sometimes have a DTI as high as 43%.

 - Competitive interest rates.
-FHA loans can be just as competitive with rates as conventional loans.
+FHA loans can have rates competitive with conventional loans.
 Be sure to look at the annual percentage rate (APR) when you are comparing mortgage offers.
 APR shows the total cost of a loan, including interest payments and any closing costs, fees, and mortgage insurance you might have to pay.

 You aren’t restricted to buying just your first home with an FHA loan.
 You can buy your next home as well.
-You can only use an FHA loan to buy a primary residence – that is the house where you intend to live – and in most cases you can only buy one house at a time with an FHA loan.
+You can only use an FHA loan to buy a primary residence – that is the house where you intend to live – and in most cases you can only buy one house at a time.
+You can refinance your home with an FHA loan too.